“It’s no wonder that truth is stranger than fiction. Fiction has to make sense.”

 You may know Mark Twain for some of his very popular books like Adventures of Huckleberry Finn and The Adventures of Tom Sawyer.
 He was a writer and also a humorist, satirist and lecturer.

 Twain is known for his many – and often funny – quotes.
-Here are a few of my favourite tips from him.
+Here are a few of my favorite tips from him.

 1. Approve of yourself.